grittly/react-image-closeup/README.md

 # react-image-closeup
-While there are plenty of react components out there for displaying full size images inside a modal, a lot of them are for full-on galleries.
-If you want a lightweight simple component for displaying a simple image and being able to zoom in on it, give this package a try!
+This a lightweight component for displaying a single image in a fullscreen lightbox.
+Comes with magnfication capabilities.

 **Features**:
 - Open up a full-sized image in full-screen modal
 - Zoom In/Zoom out and drag it around
 - Specify number of magnification steps
+- Uses css animations
+- Uses [css modules](https://github.com/css-modules/css-modules) to harmlessly inject css so it doesn't interfere with existing styles

 ## Demo
 Here is a [Demo](https://grittly.github.io/react-image-closeup/) of the component in action!